 Indonesia is improving in terms of Ease of Doing Business, but that doesn’t mean red tape and bureaucracy are over.
 It can take as long as 10 weeks to process your company registration, and you need even more time for market analysis, selection of industry and business category, etc.

 Cekindo has a wide variety of business services, and we can support you by setting up a company to fill in outsourcing of business functions.
 You can also look into buying a shelf company from us.
-Read What Is a Shelf Company and What Does It Do? to get a better understanding of how it works.

 The minimum capital for foreign companies (PT PMA) is IDR 10 billion, with a minimum of also IDR 10 billion in paid-up capital.
 It’s separate from all the other expenses you will incur while setting up and running your business at least within the next 6 months to a year.